Frayo44/Privacy-Policy/make_over_privacy_policy.md

 ## 6. Data Retention and Deletion

 1. **Temporary Storage**
-   - Images are processed through AWS Bedrock on a temporary basis.
+   - Images are processed through AWS Bedrock Anthropics Model on a temporary basis.
 Once processing is completed, images are automatically removed from our systems.
+We do **not** save the face images in our servers.

 2. **User Control**
    - You may delete your information at any time through the in-app “Delete” button or by emailing us at [outfitai@rosenpin.io](mailto:outfitai@rosenpin.io).
 We will permanently remove your data from our servers and any third-party services (where feasible).
+The user is also able to delete all their data in the app.

 3. **Account Data (If Collected)**
    - If your data is tied to any account you create, we retain it for as long as your account is active or as needed to provide the Services.
 Upon request for deletion, we will remove your information within a reasonable timeframe.